andvg3/Grasp-Anything/README.md

 ```

 ## Datasets
-- Grasp-Anything will be made publicly available soon.
-LVIS splits of all datasets will also be included along with the release of Grasp-Anything.
 - For other datasets, please obtain following their instructions: [Cornell](https://www.kaggle.com/datasets/oneoneliu/cornell-grasp), [Jacquard](https://jacquard.liris.cnrs.fr/), [OCID-grasp](https://github.com/stefan-ainetter/grasp_det_seg_cnn), and [VMRD](https://gr.xjtu.edu.cn/zh/web/zeuslan/dataset).
 - All datasets should be include in the following hierarchy:
 ```